 Wildermuth's works have been published in books and magazines, as well as in limited edition print, a sculpture for Danbury Mint, and a set of collectible plates for the Bradford Exchange.

-She served on the Women Artists of the West (WAOW) board of directors from 1991 to 2003, as president from 1999-2003.
+She served on the Women Artists of the West (WAOW) board of directors from 1991 to 2003 - as president from 1999-2003.
 She also earned full, signature membership in the AAEA.

 "I love being able to see my horses from my studio and to ride where my ancestors rode so many years ago.
-My roots here are as old and as deep as the huge California oaks surrounding me."
+My roots here are as old and as deep as the ancient California oaks surrounding me."
 Pamela Wildermuth

-| |
+|